 As you will notice, these Buy Below Prices are actually near 85% of the FV, which means that by observing the BBP in your transactions (meaning, you buy only when the stock’s current price is below this BBP) you’re effectively strategizing to have at least 15% expected growth should you decide to sell later on at those FVs.

 It’s important to note that computed Fair Values may vary from broker to broker because of the differences in the way they calculate it and the assumptions they make in doing so.
 Understanding how the FV’s you see were computed is thus important before relying on it.
 Don’t just follow blindly.
 Compare using several researches if you can.

-The discussion above gives you Target Price you can use.
-But more than that, COL Financial also has model portfolio you can use in screening your stock selection.
+The discussion above gives you a Target Price you can use.
+But more than that, COL Financial also has a model portfolio you can use in screening your stock selection.

 COL Financial Model Portfolio

 The model portfolio consists of stocks that COL Financial recommends in its monthly strategy report, COLing the Shots.
 It consists of the stocks they believe to have favorable fundamentals, and are expected to be the major beneficiaries of the prevailing macroeconomic trends.

 In short, it’s a “model” portfolio that COL Financial maintains.
 COL Financial adds/removes stocks to/from the list depending on their performance and market changes.
 It’s a portfolio you could literally monitor or copy.
 You can check this post for updates on COL Model Portfolio.